-- 4.13 Reconversion.
-With the repeal of the rules allowing a person to recharacterize a Roth IRA conversion contribution, the Roth IRA reconversion rules and the failed reconversion rules no longer apply. - 4.14 Federal Estate and Gift Taxes.
+4.13 Federal Estate and Gift Taxes.
 You should consult with your attorney to determine to what degree the federal estate and gift tax laws apply to your IRA.
 In general, these laws do apply to IRAs.
 IRC sections 2039(c) and 2517, however, provide limited exceptions so that certain IRA transactions will not be subject to federal estate or gift taxes.
 For example, no federal gift tax has to be paid when you name a beneficiary or when the funds are paid to the beneficiary after your death.
 In general, IRA funds are includable in the computation of federal estate taxes.

 The Tax Cuts and Jobs Act of 2017 has greatly expanded the federal estate tax exemption.
 For 2018-2025 the law provides an estate tax exemption for an individual of \$10,000,000.
-This is twice the \$5,000,000 limit (as COLA adjusted) which will apply in 2026.
-This amount is adjusted annually pursuant to a COLA adjustent.
-The exclusion amount for 2021 is 11.70 million.
-The exclusion amount for 2022 is 12.06 million.
-In general, a married couple is able to exclude 23.40 million from federal estate tax for 2021 and 24.12 million for 2022.
+This is twice the \$5,000,000 limit (ast COLA adjusted) which will apply in 2026.
+This amount is adjusted annually pursuant to a COLA adjustent The exclusion amount for 2022 is 12.92 million.
+In general, a married couple is able to exclude 24.12 million from federal estate tax for 2022 and 25.84 million for 2023.